neurocode-io/alexis/Readme.md

    }
    ```

-4. A consumer within the consumer group picks this event off the stream and processess the file and writes the content in a hash:
+4. A consumer within a consumer group picks this event off the stream and processess the file and writes the content in a hash:

    ```
    HSET ax:pdfs:<userId>.<paragraph> content <cleanedParagraphBlock> fileName <pdfFileName>